armysolo/BLV-Cube/README.md

 * 2x M3x6
 * 2x M3 nuts

+## Rear Cover
+This is an aesthetics mod.
+You would need to remove the rear air scrubbers.
+I've uploaded 2 versions:
+Rear Cover-Split into 2 files.
+Required Hardware:
+* 8x M3x8 countersunk screw
+* 8x M3 T-nuts

+Rear Cover w Webcam Cutout-Has a cutout in the middle for a webcam and is split into 3 files for make printing easier.
+Required Hardware:
+* 10x M3x8 countersunk screw
+* 10x M3 T-nuts

 ## Miscellaneous Goodies
 Ed Palisoc(Nuramori on Thingiverse) has been a huge contributer to out community.
 Without his help I wouldn't have been able to finish my Triple Z setup.
 He's been kind enough to share his designs.
 Here are links to his projects(more to come):